OCA/web/web_widget_date_interval/README.rst

 To use this module, use the widget ``date_interval`` on the field representing the begin of the interval.
 Make sure to also add the field representing the end of the interval, usually as hidden.
 Also add an ``options`` dictionary where you at least set the keys ``type`` and ``end_field``.

-Depending on the type, you can add more configuration in the options dictionary, see below for a list.
+Depending on the type, you can add more configuration in the widget options, see below for a list depending on the interval type.

 weeknumber_iso
 --------------